Reinhard Bütikofer: Early beginnings

-Member of the European Parliament, 2009–present
+Member of the European Parliament, 2009–2024

-Since 2009, Bütikofer is a Member of the European Parliament (MEP) for the German Green Party.
-He is a member of the Committee on Industry, Research and Energy (ITRE), and a substitute member of the Committee on Foreign Affairs (AFET) and the Subcommittee on Security and Defense (SEDE).
-As shadow rapporteur, he has authored reports on the evaluation of the European Endowment for Democracy (2015), on the impact of developments in European defence markets on the security and defence capabilities in Europe (2015) and on green growth opportunities for SMEs (2015).
+From 2009 to 2024, Bütikofer was a Member of the European Parliament (MEP) for the German Green Party.
+He was a member of the Committee on Industry, Research and Energy (ITRE), and a substitute member of the Committee on Foreign Affairs (AFET) and the Subcommittee on Security and Defense (SEDE).
+As shadow rapporteur, he authored reports on the evaluation of the European Endowment for Democracy (2015), on the impact of developments in European defence markets on the security and defence capabilities in Europe (2015) and on green growth opportunities for SMEs (2015).

-In addition, Bütikofer is a member of the parliament's delegation for relations with the United States and the Transatlantic Legislators' Dialogue and the chair of the delegation for Relations with China.
-He also serves as a member of the European Parliament Intergroup on SMEs.
+In addition, Bütikofer was a member of the parliament's delegation for relations with the United States and the Transatlantic Legislators' Dialogue and the chair of the delegation for Relations with China.
+He also served as a member of the European Parliament Intergroup on SMEs.

-Bütikofer is the Green Group's spokesperson on industrial policy, and speaker of the delegation from the German Green Party (Bündnis 90/Die Grünen) to the European Parliament.
+Bütikofer was the Green Group's spokesperson on industrial policy, and speaker of the delegation from the German Green Party (Bündnis 90/Die Grünen) to the European Parliament.

 In the negotiations to form a coalition government with the Christian Democrats – both the Christian Democratic Union (CDU) and the Christian Social Union in Bavaria (CSU) – and the Free Democratic Party (FDP) following the 2017 national elections, Bütikofer is currently part of the 14-member delegation of the Green Party.

 Following the 2019 elections, Bütikofer was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on foreign policy.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD) and the Free Democratic Party (FDP) following the 2021 federal elections, Bütikofer was part of his party's delegation in the working group on foreign policy, defence, development cooperation and human rights, co-chaired by Heiko Maas, Omid Nouripour and Alexander Graf Lambsdorff.

-Following the Qatar corruption scandal at the European Parliament, it was found that Reinhard Bütikofer is, by far, the Member of the European Parliament, who has travelled the most during the current legislature.
+Amid the Qatar corruption scandal at the European Parliament, it was found that Bütikofer was, by far, the Member of the European Parliament who has travelled the most during the current legislature.
 These travels were financed by third parties or non EU states with, so far, a total of 22 voyages and 47 hotel nights.
 Among the countries he visited there are, amongst others, India, China, Russia, the United States and Australia.

+In 2023, Bütikofer announced that he would not stand in the 2024 elections but instead resign from active politics by the end of the parliamentary term.